vijaynr/vijaynr/README.md

 ![cover](https://github.com/vijaynr/vijaynr/blob/main/Gitihub%20Cover%20Header.png)

-I'm a Software engineer, curious about solving problems (and sometimes creating problems).
-Currently, I'm exploring various technologies across the stack ranging from Angular, Java, Spring, PostgreSQL etc. I've also dabbled in application development on macOS and Windows for a while using Python, Objective C/C++ and C#.
+I'm a Software engineer curious about solving problems (and sometimes creating problems) - who is currently exploring and learning to work with various technologies across the stack like Angular, Java, Spring, PostgreSQL etc. I've also dabbled in desktop application development for a while using Python, Objective C/C++ and C#.
 Besides work, you can see my doodling and scribbling in my notebook or tablet.

-I try to blog occasionally.
-Read it [here](https://vijaynr.github.io).
+I do try to blog occasionally.
+You can read it [here](https://vijaynr.github.io).

-### You can find me here 🔍
+### You can also find me on 🔍
 - [LinkedIn](https://www.linkedin.com/in/vijayasankarr/)
 - [Twitter](https://twitter.com/vjaynr)